-Research suggests that drinking a G&T can actually speed up your metabolism
+Drinking a G&T can speed up your metabolism, according to this research

 Research suggests that drinking a G&T can speed up your metabolism and there's a wonderful piece of news.